angeloschatzimparmpas/t-viSNE/README.md

 # t-viSNE #

-This Git repository contains the code that accompanies a research publication so-called "t-viSNE: Interactive Assessment and Interpretation of t-SNE Projections".
+This Git repository contains the code that accompanies a research publication so-called ``t-viSNE: Interactive Assessment and Interpretation of t-SNE Projections''.
 The details of the experiments and the research outcome are described in [this paper](https://arxiv.org/abs/2002.06910).

 **Note:** This repository is a version of t-SNE modified to support ongoing research.
 It may be slightly slower than the original.
 If you're just trying to run t-SNE, check the original repository that we forked from.